otobongfp/Ibom-languages-app/README.md

 ### Getting started

 - Pull the repo.
+- yarn install -> To download the projects dependencies.
-- npm run dev - to start the app
+- yarn run dev -> to start the app